 - Know your local emergency service providers.
 In case of extensive damage to your home during a storm, it’s important to learn ahead of time who will be available to help.
 Look for licensed contractors in Gainesville, FL who specialize in restoration and provide all-hours service.
 Maven Construction Group provides these services to the north central Florida region, and can be reached 24/7.

-For further information as you plan for Hurricane Matthew, please see these emergency preparedness and response resources:
+For further information as you plan for Hurricane Irma, please see these emergency preparedness and response resources:

 When removing water from commercial and residential buildings you must understand the science of drying.
 The science of drying requires understanding of thermodynamic properties of air and water vapor mixtures.
 Measuring and evaluating these properties enables restorers to better analyze and manage conditions during drying.
 Rapid drying requires the proper equipment and understanding of the elements listed below.